Basic Law Enforcement Training (BLET)

 • Click the green "Complete Registration."

-7. You must possess a copy of a valid Social Security Card.
+7. You must have a copy of your valid Social Security card.

 When you enter the Basic Law Enforcement Training program, you must meet the special requirements as indicated by the N.C.
 Criminal Justice Standards and the N.C.
 Sheriff's Standards Divisions of the N.C.
 Department of Justice.

 You may not be convicted of any felony or serious misdemeanor offenses as defined by the Commission.
 You cannot be convicted of any offense of moral turpitude.
-Examples of moral turpitude are, but not limited to: rape, any sexual offense, indecent liberties, use, sale, or manufacture of controlled substances, or any offense which addresses public morality.
+Examples of moral turpitude are, but are not limited to rape; any sexual offense; indecent liberties; use, sale, or manufacture of controlled substances; or any offense which addresses public morality.

 1. F-3 Personal History Statement